Sergioarg/poke-barries-api/README.md

 # Running the Poke Berries Stats API using the Dockerfile

 This document provides instructions on how to build and run the Poke Berries Stats API project using Docker.
-Docker allows you to containerize your application, making it easier to deploy and run on any system that supports Docker.

 ## Prerequisites